MohammedPathariya/Automated-Snake-Game/README.md

-# 🐍 Snake Game AI – Deep Q-Learning
+# 🐍 Automated Snake Game – Deep Q-Learning

+This project implements an **AI agent that learns to play the classic Snake game** using **Deep Q-Learning (DQN)**.
+The agent is trained using **reinforcement learning**, where it learns optimal moves to maximize the score by eating food and avoiding collisions.

 ## 🚀 Features